tinfoil-knight/tinfoil-knight.github.io/content/notes/CMU Intro to Database Systems (2022).md

 	- Useless Disk I/O (page may have data we don't care about which we'll need to read since we can't get exact bytes)
 	- Random Disk I/O (eg: tuples that need to updated may reside on different pages)
 	- Note to Remember: Sequential I/O is great for non-volatile storage compared to random access.
-- Log Structured Storage
+### Log Structured Storage
 - What if DBMS couldn't overwrite data in pages & could only create new pages?
 	- Eg: AWS S3, HDFS
 - (Think of just a key-value store here, PUT contains the entire value that needs to be stored)
 - DBMS stores log records that contain changes to tuples (PUT, DELETE).
 	- Each log record must contain the tuple's unique id.
 	- Put records contain the tuple contents.
 	- Deletes marks the tuple as deleted.
 - When the page gets full, the DBMS writes it from in-memory page out to disk.
 - Writes are batched (in-memory page is fast, updating 20 tuples at once just involves appending the changes to log now)
 - Getting a tuple with some Id
 	- Scanning log from newest to oldest is slow
 	- Maintain an index mapping tuple id to newest log record for that id
 - Compaction
 	- Merging pages to reduce the amount of space taken up by actions on the same tuple id.
 	- TODO: Write a simple script that merges two files with data in the format: ACTION ID Value(if applicable)
 	- After a page is compacted, the DBMS doesn't need to maintain temporal ordering of records within the page since each tuple id appears at most once in the page.
 	- (We don't need to track deletes post compaction, could just remove the key from index)
 	- DBMS can sort page by id to improve lookup.
 See SSTables.
 	- Types of Compaction
 		- Universal : combine 2 contiguous sorted files
 		- Level : Files of same "level" are compacted one by one as they move up each level. (used by LevelDB & it's fork RocksDB)
 - Eg: RocksDB, LevelDB, Apache HBASE, Fauna, AWS Aurora etc.
 - Downsides
 	- write-amplification : same record is getting compacted multiple times even if it doesn't change
 	- compaction is expensive
 - Tuple Storage
 	- DBMS catalogs contain schema info about tables that is used to figure out tuple's layout.
 	- Data Representation
 		- Common Types: Integers, Floats or Numeric/Decimal, Varchar or Blob, Time
 		- Variable Precision Numbers, Fixed Precision Numbers
 		- Handling fixed precision numbers is slow
 		- Large values (like Varchar) that are larger than a page use separate **overflow storage pages**.
 Fields in tuple point to these overflow pages instead of storing the data in the tuple itself.
 		- Number of columns is also limited since a tuple can't exceed the size of the page in most DBMS.
 		- Some systems allow storing really large value in **external files**.
 DBMS can't update the contents of these files.
-		- Paper Suggestion: 'To Blog or Not to Blob: Large Object Storage in a Database or a Filesystem" by Jim Gray
+	- Paper Suggestion: 'To Blob or Not to Blob: Large Object Storage in a Database or a Filesystem" by Jim Gray
-	- Quotes from Chapter 24 (24.2)
+### Quotes from Chapter 24 (24.2)
 - "B+-tree indices are not efficient for workloads with a very high number of writes" Why?
 - "The key idea of the log-structured merge tree (LSM tree) is to replace random I/O operations during tree inserts, updates, and deletes with a smaller number of sequen- tial I/O operations."
 - Index Inserts & Lookups
 	- "An LSM tree consists of several B+-trees, starting with an in-memory tree, called L0, and on-disk trees L1, L2, ... , Lk for some k, where k is called the level."
 	- "An index lookup is performed by using separate lookup operations on each of the trees L0, ... , Lk, and merging the results of the lookups."
 	- "When a record is first inserted into an LSM tree, it is inserted into the in-memory B+- tree structure L0.
 A fairly large amount of memory space is allocated for this tree."
 How much space though?
 	- "As the tree grows to fill the memory allocated to it, we need to move data from the in-memory structure to a B+-tree on disk."
 		- If L1 is empty the entire in-memory tree L0 is written to disk to create the initial tree L1.
 		- If L1 is not empty, the leaf level of L0 is scanned in increasing key order, and entries are merged with the leaf level entries of L1.
 The merged entries are used to create a new B+-tree using the bottom-up build process.
 The new tree with the merged entries then replaces the old L1.
 		- All entries in the leaf level of the old L1 tree, including those in leaf nodes that do not have any updates, are copied to the new tree instead of being inserted into the existing L1 tree node.
 			- The leaves of the new tree are sequentially located, avoiding random I/O during subsequent merges.
 			- The leaves are full, avoiding the overhead of partially occupied leaves that can occur with page splits.
 	- "Cost to using the LSM structure: the entire contents of the tree are copied each time a set of entries from L0 are copied into L1."
 	- "To ensure we get a benefit for cases where the index size on disk is much bigger than the in-memory index, the maximum size of L1 is chosen as k times the target size of L0, for some k.
 Similarly, the maximum size of each Li+1 is set to k times the target size of Li.
 Once a particular Li reaches its maximum size, its entries are merged into the next component Li+1.
 When Li+1 reaches its target size, its entries are in turn merged into Li+2, and so on."
 	- "We assumed for simplicity that when a particular level is full, its entries are entirely merged with the next level.
 This would result in more I/O load during merges with an unused I/O capacity between merges.
 To avoid this problem, merging is done on a continuous basis; this is called rolling merge.
 With **rolling merge**, a few pages of Li are merged into corresponding pages of Li+1 at a time, and removed from Li."

 ## 5 : Storage Models & Compression
 - DB Workloads